Medium Rare in French: All 4 Doneness Levels in France, Pronounced

 4 Medium

-5 pieces of beef showing different degrees of doneness: rare, medium rare, medium, medium well and well done
+5 pieces of beef showing different degrees of doneness: rare in French, medium rare rare in French, medium in French, medium well in French and well done in French

-For instance, a well-done steak is thoroughly cooked with no pink or red and has an interior temperature of at least 158F or 70C.
-It will be tougher and firmer because all the fat and liquids have been cooked away.
+For example, a well-done steak is cooked thoroughly, with no pink or red, and has an internal temperature of at least 158°F (70 °C).
+It is tougher and firmer because all the fat and liquids have been cooked away.

 In a busy kitchen, chefs aren’t standing over their stoves with a meat thermometer or colour chart to ensure your steak is cooked at the exact temperature that falls somewhere on the doneness scale.
 It’s mainly done by time, colour and sometimes by touch.

-For instance, rare in one country might be considered medium rare in another country.
+• Rare in one country might be considered medium-rare in another.

 There are 4 main cooking levels for beef and steak temperatures in French (levels of doneness)